 gassing & venting

 We know that part distortion almost always occurs due to temperature problems.
-But we cannot be sure where the temperature problem is, in the barrel while heating or in the mold while cooling?
+But we cannot be sure where the temperature problem is…is it in the barrel while heating or in the mold while cooling?

 This determines that the problem is in the cooling process.
 Further investigation concludes that the root problem is the wrong spatial arrangement of cooling liquid conduits.

-Imagine an investigation into a machine that stopped because it overloaded and the fuse blew.
-Investigation shows that the machine overloaded because it had a bearing that wasn’t being sufficiently lubricated.
-The investigation proceeds further, and finds that the automatic lubrication mechanism had a pump which was not pumping sufficiently, hence the lack of lubrication.
-Investigation of the pump shows that it has a worn shaft.
-Investigation of why the shaft was worn discovers that there isn’t an adequate mechanism in place to prevent metal scraps getting into the pump.
-This enabled scraps to get into the pump, and damage it.
+Your investigation continues, and you find that the automatic lubrication mechanism had a pump that was not pumping sufficiently.
+A review of the pump shows that it has a worn shaft.
+Investigation of why the shaft was worn discovers that there isn’t an adequate mechanism in place to prevent metal scraps from getting into the pump.
+This enabled scraps to get into the pump and damage it.

 Root cause analysis is a vast umbrella term that cannot be exhaustively explained in a single article.
 Here are some additional resources to learn more about RCA, its tools and techniques: